FaithfulFollowersOfFlaherty/CTFWriteups/picogym/crypto/ceasar/README.md

 now, to change the string to incorporate the letter t to e, we need to figure out how many letters apart the two are.
 I have a physical thinking process of how I determined this, which is shown here:

+picogym/crypto/ceasar/Images/thought process.jpg

+From the image, we see that e is 15 letters away from t with counting e as 0. we then put in the ceasar cipher decoder to make a 15 letter shift, and we get the string odaeeuzsftqdgnuoazlmcveeod

+Now that we have the partially decoded string, we have to decrypt it again.
+We don't have to do anymore frequency attacks for this one, we can just brute force it by checking each string that appears quickly from numbers 1-25.

+After some brute forcing, we notice that when we do a 12 letter shift, we get this string: crossingtherubiconzaqjsscr.

+In Julius Ceasar's story, crossing the Rubicon is a significant event, which gives me a sneaking suspicion that this is the correct flag.

+Let's try to input it: